corne12345/Amsterdam_carbage_thesis/README.md

 python main.py
 ```

+If the user has no access to the Amsterdam OIS analyse ruimte PostgreSQL database, the initial data should be request by emailing me or downloading from....
+The data should be included in a folder with the destination ('../Data/postgres_db').

 ### Structure
 All coding has been initially done in Jupyter Notebooks.
 All succesfull and reusable parts of these notebooks are encapsulated into codes and eventually added as Python-files (.py).
 These Python files in turn contain functions that can be loaded in into other Notebooks.
 - The Code folder contains all .py files that are used for reused functions.
 The final code will also be in here.